rodohanna/2D-Engine-Prototype/README.md

 This project is the result of a rabbit hole I went down when I wanted to learn more about 2D graphics and game engines.

-Disclaimer: I use the term "engine" loosely because I've learned that the real engines that are used to ship complex games are lightyears more advanced than anything I have here.
+Disclaimer: I use the term "engine" loosely because real engines that are used to ship complex games are lightyears more advanced than anything I have here.

 ![](level-editor.png)